Skip to main content

 Is this legal advice?

-How does the screening tool calculate my score?
+How does the readiness screening work?

-What do the different tiers mean?
+What do the different readiness levels mean?

-Will my information be shared with attorneys?
+Will my information be shared with advocates?

 Is my information secure?